Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Iterative Action Refinement via Semantic--Physical Verification

 \subsection{Overview}

-This section presents a method for achieving dynamic replanning in human--robot collaborative assembly tasks based on OpenAI o4-mini\footnote{https://developers.openai.com/api/docs/models/o4-mini}.
+This section presents a method for achieving dynamic replanning in human--robot collaborative assembly tasks leveraging VLMs.
 The proposed approach provides a general framework applicable to multiple types of assistive actions.
-To handle these diverse tasks in a unified manner, we refer to the specific subject of the robot's execution as an \textit{action target}.
+To handle these diverse tasks in a unified manner, we refer to the specific subject of the robot's execution as an \textit{Action Target}.
 Depending on the task context, this abstraction specifically corresponds to the grasping position in object fixation, the support position in transportation, the assembly components in replenishment, or the preparatory sub-tasks in action preparation scenarios.

 \figref{overview} illustrates the overall architecture and process flow.
-First, the robot generates a set of action target candidates, denoted as $O$, where $o_i$ represents the $i$-th candidate.
-These candidates are provided to a Vision--Language Model (VLM) together with the current environmental image $x_t$ and the spoken natural language instruction $\ell$.
-Based on these inputs, the system estimates the human intent and selects the optimal target $o_{\text{target}}$ for execution.
+First, the robot generates a set of \textit{Action Target} candidates, denoted as $O$, where $o_i$ represents the $i$-th candidate.
+These candidates are provided to a VLM together with the current environmental image $x_t$ and the persistent reasoning context $\ell_{\text{current}}$, which contains the current instruction $\ell$ and previous action history.

 To ensure robustness, the selected output undergoes a dual-correction process.
 Before execution, the Internal Correction Model evaluates $o_{\text{target}}$ by cross-referencing it with $x_t$ and $\ell$ to check for logical consistency (e.g., directional alignment).
 If an error is detected, feedback $e_{\text{logic}}$ is generated for immediate re-selection.
 If valid, the robot executes the action.
 Subsequently, the External Correction Model verifies the result by comparing the pre-execution state $x_t$ with the post-execution state $x_{\text{new}}$.
 If visual failure is detected, physical feedback $e_{\text{phys}}$ is returned.